-In 2014, we expanded our programming internationally and are in the process of forming partnerships and facilitator trainings in the Democratic Republic of the Congo and El Salvador.
+In 2014, we expanded our programming internationally, forming partnerships and hosting facilitator trainings in the Democratic Republic of the Congo and El Salvador.

 Frank Zeidler served three terms as the mayor of Milwaukee, from 1948 to 1960.
 He remained active in public life throughout his lifetime and our work is anchored in his commitment to seek the public good through community dialogue, strategic planning, issue analysis, and action.